 8.3 Registration Update and Paging Handling

 In Non-Terrestrial non-GEO Network, the satellites moves across the geographical area of interest, its antenna beams will cover different portions of that area.

-In a NTN beam foot print moving on earth, there is a fixed association between the non-GEO NTN beam and TAI, as in the terrestrial RAN, there is no one-to-one correspondence between moving NTN beams and geo-area on Earth, i.e., the TAIs broadcasted by the Non-GEO satellite will sweep over Earth.
-A stationary UE will see different NTN beams/TAC over the time.
+In a NTN beam with a foot print moving on earth, a fixed association between the non-GEO NTN beam and TAI would lead to moving TAIs on ground.
+In terrestrial RANs the geographical area for tracking the UE, also called Tracking Area (TA) is associated to the TAI broadcasted by the RAN.

+In NTN scenarios a fix association between the area on-ground (TA) and the distributed identifier (TAI) is not necessary.
+In this case, the Tracking Area on-ground can be defined independently from the broadcasted TAI.
+A stationary UE will see different NTN beams/TAIs over the time.

 With current Registration Update procedure, the stationary UE has to keep performing Registration Updates upon the change of NTN beam.
 This brings a challenge to current Registration Update and Paging.
 In the following, we study possible solutions based on whether the UE can determine its location or not.

 END OF CHANGES